-- A folder with all the images named in order (example: 01, 02, 03…).
-Images must be 830px wide.
-If for one of the steps you have more than one image, please put them all together in the same image, with a white background.
+- A folder with all of the captures, with names in order (for example, 01, 02, 03…).
+All images must have a width of 830 pixels.
+If one of the steps uses more than one image, put them together in one image with a white background.

 The tutorial must be in an .mp4 file, formatted in H.264 and with a 1920x1080 size.
 In the case that one of the courses, each of the videos must have the same format.